specstoryai/awesome-software-composers/README.md

 - [Clerk](https://clerk.com) - A plug-and-play user authentication and identity service that simplifies sign-ups, logins, and account management, with support for social logins and MFA.
 - [Vercel](https://vercel.com) - A cloud platform for fast, reliable web app deployment, optimized for frameworks like Next.js, with serverless functions and edge caching.
 - [Github](https://github.com) - The go-to platform for version control and collaboration, offering Git hosting, pull requests, CI/CD with GitHub Actions, and project management tools.

+### One-stop shop products

+The following products seek to provide a one-stop shop for the software composer workflow from idea -> code -> deployment.

+- [Bolt.new](https://bolt.new) - Prompt, run, edit, and deploy full-stack web apps.
+- [Loveable](https://lovable.dev/) Promises idea to app in seconds.
+- [Github Spark](https://githubnext.com/projects/github-spark) - `[Technical Preview]` Enabling anyone to create or adapt software for themselves, using AI and a fully-managed runtime.
+Focus on building and sharing personalized micro-apps

 ### All tools by category